simp/pupmod-simp-pupmod/REFERENCE.md

 Type: Ruby 4.x API

-Return an Array of Stdlib::AbsolutePath (legacy compat), or a Hash of AbsolutePath and Incron::Mask values that have the string PUPPET_ENVIRONMENTPATH replaced by the Puppet environment paths.
+Return an Array of Stdlib::AbsolutePath (legacy compat), or a Hash of AbsolutePath and String values that have the string PUPPET_ENVIRONMENTPATH replaced by the Puppet environment paths.

 #### `pupmod::generate_types_munge(Array[Stdlib::AbsolutePath] $to_process, Optional[Array[Stdlib::AbsolutePath]] $environment_paths)`